Lifted 2020 Subaru Forester Sport: It Sees More Trails Than Most 4x4's

 You’re really enjoying your new Subaru Outback; the fuel economy is awesome, it’s comfortable, and it’s got enough room for all your stuff.
 But now

-Mitchell’s 2nd Gen JDM Forester is running a 2″ and 2.5″ ADF kit with oversized tires: View this post on
+Check out Mitchell’s 2nd Gen JDM Forester is running a 2/2.5 ADF kit with oversized tires: View this post on

 Whether you have a brand new Outback, Ascent, Forester, or maybe an older Impreza that needs a little extra grip and off-road capability, there are some good all terrain tire options that many Subaru drivers trust.
 We’ve tested our fair share of tires and scoured countless reviews online to bring you a list of our favorite all-terrain tires for your Subaru.